In This Article

 There are a zillion tiny ways in which you can customise your kitchen.
-But the most elementary choice comes down to picking either a closed or open kitchen layout.
-The word is that the open concept kitchen HDB are ‘in’ at the moment.
+But, the most elementary choice comes down to picking either a closed or open kitchen layout.
+The word is that the open concept kitchen HDB is ‘in’ at the moment.
 In fact, the housing board has already decreed that all new BTOs from 2018 will have open kitchens only.
 It suits the compact framework of typical HDBs in Singapore perfectly; so more and more homeowners are opting for open or semi open kitchens for HDBs.

 However, if you have brought an older HDB, it may not automatically come with an open kitchen.
 Hence, you have the option to open up an enclosed kitchen when you move in.
 Before you cross the bridge to make a firm decision, check out the pros of having an open concept kitchen for HDBs for yourself.

 And if you haven’t made up your mind, discover which is the best kitchen layout for you.